CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Of course, your workouts finished outdoors are counted toward your progress in SYSTM.

 One of the unique features of Wahoo ELEMNT bike computers is the LED strip.
-This functionality remained the same. remained the same.
+This functionality remained the same.

-Both ROAMs have LED strips on the left and the top side to indicate directions, your power, speed, HR, notifications, etc.
+Both ROAMs have LED strips on the left and the top to indicate directions, your power, speed, HR, notifications, etc.

 You can set custom notifications via the ELEMNT Companion app.
 I find this handy for reminding me when to recharge my Di2 and power meters or when to drink.